DeepGruble/annotation-app/README.md

 - **Progress Visualization:**
   - Display the distribution of annotated images by image type and annotation task.
   - Show the number of remaining images for each task.
+[Peter: Number/%]

 - **Task Actions:**
   - Provide _Start Annotation_ buttons for both tasks.